 Not surprisingly, this epidemic has been particularly rampant on college campuses across the country.
 Students use stimulants like Ritalin and Adderall, which are readily available and deemed safe for use, to stay up for late night study sessions; they also use opiates like Vicodin and Oxycontin.

-Per Wickstrom of A Forever Recovery has been vocal in his concern of this rising problem among young adults who are finding themselves addicted to these “safer” drugs.
-Because these are not illegal — and in most cases are actually prescribed — college students don’t see a problem in using them, especially if they consider their usage “occasional.”
+Per Wickstrom of A Forever Recovery has been vocal in his concern about this rising problem among young adults who are finding themselves addicted to these so called “safer” drugs.
+Because these are not illegal — and in most cases are prescribed — college students don’t see a problem with using them, especially if they consider their usage “occasional.”

 The Clinton Foundation pointed out that, over the last 20 years, the consumption of prescription stimulants has increased from 5 million to 45 million.
 According to their statistics, one person dies every 19 minutes from a drug overdose, and overdoses involving prescription painkillers now kill more Americans than those involving heroin and cocaine combined — an alarming number.

 “I think the only thing that you can really do is educate them (young adults).
-You have to constantly talk to them,” said Taylor.
+You have to talk to them constantly,” said Taylor.
 “They don’t need something to enhance their life or mood; everything they need is inside themselves.”